SixArm/sixarm_ruby_ramp/README.md

 ## IO

 * readrow: reads a row line as with IO#readline, and return the row split it into fields
-* IO.readrows: reads the entire file specified by name as individual row lines, and return those rows split into fields, in an array of arrays.
+* IO.readrows: reads a file and splits text to rows and fields as a 2D array.

 ## Kernel

 * my_method_name: return the name of the current method
-* caller_method_name: return the name of the caller method, or the Nth parent up the call stack if the optional caller_index parameter is passed.
+* caller_method_name: return the name of the caller method, or the Nth parent up the call stack.

 ## Math